KryptonB/automation/ticket_script/README.md

 This project is licensed under [MIT](https://choosealicense.com/licenses/mit/) license.

 ## Acknowledgments
-* Many similar apps on the internet
+* Many similar apps on the Internet

 ## TODO
 * Read the sender list for emails via a file